Anthony Hamilton (Archdeacon of Colchester): Life

+Anthony Hamilton was born on 5 May 1739, the youngest son of Alexander Hamilton (born 1693, fifth son of the second marriage of William Hamilton the Scottish antiquarian, who died in 1724) by his second wife Barbara Lilley, who died before Anthony was five.
+His father was a solicitor at Lincoln's Inn in London, who also developed country interests in Loughton, where he had the remains of Barbara and three of their children transferred and reburied in 1744.

-Born 1739, his father Alexander Hamilton was the fifth son of William Hamilton the Scottish antiquarian, who died in 1724.
-He had married the heiress Charlotte Styles, and so acquired the Essex manor of Holyfield (Hallifield), in the north-east of the parish of Waltham Holy Cross which remained in the family into the 19th century.
-The Hamilton family owned also the Debden Hall farm and estate (see Debden House).
-The owner of Debden Hall was Alex.
-Hamilton on a map of 1777.
-Venn's Alumni Cantabrigienses proposes the identification of Alexander Hamilton as the London solicitor of the name.
-He moved to Loughton, transferring the remains of Charlotte and three children to be reburied there in 1744.
+In 1745 Alexander married the heiress Charlotte Stiles, who had inherited the nearby Debden Hall farm and estate (see Debden House) on the death of her father Richard Stiles in 1739, and who in 1747 inherited the Essex manor of Holyfield (Hallifield), in the north-east of the parish of Waltham Holy Cross, which remained in the family into the 19th century.
+Alex.
+Hamilton was shown as the owner of Debden Hall on a map of 1777.
+In his will (written in 1767 with a codicil in 1774) he styled himself as Alexander Hamilton of Lincoln's Inn, Middlesex.
+He died in 1781, with his will was proved on 2 February.

-Anthony Hamilton junior was a younger son of the marriage.
+Anthony Hamilton was his father's youngest son.
 He was educated at Harrow School and entered Corpus Christi College, Cambridge in 1755.
 He graduated B.A. there in 1760, M.A. in 1763, and D.D. in 1775.

 Ordained deacon in 1762 and priest in 1763, he became vicar of Fulham, and then in 1766 of Orsett in Essex.
 In 1770, on the death of John Jortin, he became Archdeacon of London, giving up the post in 1775 to become Archdeacon of Colchester.
 He was elected a Fellow of the Society of Antiquaries of London in 1773, and of the Royal Society in 1777.

 In 1776, Hamilton became rector of Much Hadham in Hertfordshire and gave up his Fulham living; he became also vicar of St Martin-in-the-Fields.
 In the 1790s, he lived on Savile Row, London.
-He died in 1812, and was buried at Loughton, with memorials set up in the Much Hadham and Little Hadham churches.
+He died on 4 October 1812, and was buried at Loughton, with memorials set up in the Much Hadham and Little Hadham churches.
+His will, written on 12 June 1812, was proved on 20 October.

 Family

-Hamilton married Anne Terrick, daughter of Richard Terrick.
-Their first son was William Richard Hamilton and their second son Anthony Hamilton the Archdeacon of Taunton and the father of Bishop Walter Kerr Hamilton.
+Hamilton married Anne Terrick on 12 February 1767, the daughter of Richard Terrick the Bishop of London.